vosiander/helm-charts/charts/llm-key-requestor/README.md

 ## Ingress Configuration

-The chart creates two separate ingress resources:
+The chart creates three separate ingress resources:
 - `<release-name>-frontend` for the frontend application
 - `<release-name>-backend` for the backend API
+- `<release-name>-admin` for the admin panel

 Example with TLS: